Street Fighting Man: Recording

 Recording on "Street Fighting Man" took place at Olympic Sound Studios from April until May 1968, as part of the Beggars Banquet sessions.
 Jimmy Miller, the Rolling Stones' producer during this period described guitarist Keith Richards as "a real workhorse" while recording the album, mostly due to the infrequent presence of Brian Jones.
 When he did show up at the sessions, Jones behaved erratically due to his drug use and emotional problems.
 Miller said that Jones would "show up occasionally when he was in the mood to play, and he could never really be relied on:

 Even given this, Jones contributes to every track on Beggars Banquet except the final two, playing sitar and tanpura on "Street Fighting Man".
-Other personnel on the song include Jagger on lead vocals and both he and Richards on backing.
-Richards plays the song's acoustic guitar parts as well as the bass guitar, the only electric instrument featured on the recording.
+Other personnel on the song include Jagger on vocals, Richards plays the song's acoustic guitar parts as well as the bass guitar, the only electric instrument featured on the recording.
 Charlie Watts plays drums while Nicky Hopkins performs the song's piano which is largely buried in the mix, but is most distinctly heard during the coda.
 Shehnai is performed on the track by Dave Mason.
 On the earlier, unreleased "Did Everybody Pay Their Dues" version, Rick Grech played a very prominent electric viola.